tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### AVOID defining a class that contains only static members
+### AVOID defining a class that contains only static members {:#avoid-defining-a-class-that-contains-only-static-members}

 {% render 'linter-rule-mention.md', rules:'avoid_classes_with_only_static_members' %}